 RFID uses electromagnetic (EM) waves to communicate between readers and tags.
 The reader activates RFID with EM waves.
 The tag has a microchip and antenna.
 The chip stores and sends data to the reader's antenna via radio waves.
 Readers interpret this signal as data.
 Real-time data processing and communication are required for inventory management, access control, and asset monitoring using RFID.

-RFID is used in Library, museum, retail, healthcare, manufacturing and logistics.
+RFID is used in libraries, museums, retail, healthcare, manufacturing, and logistics.
 RFID tracks things, manages inventory, and protects assets from theft in museums and libraries.

-RFIDs are used in many applications to uniquely identify, create discreet and secure tracking systems.
+RFIDs are used in many applications to uniquely identify and create discreet and secure tracking systems.
 Tracking people, animals, cars, goods, and more is possible.
 Logistics, healthcare, retail, and more benefit from RFID technology.

 RFID is required for inventory management, tracking, and validation.
 Save money, boost productivity, decrease manual labour, and gain real-time visibility into operations to simplify workflows.